KonduitAI/konduit-serving/python/docs/konduit_cli.md

 ```

 This Konduit experiment describes how your model will be run, what inputs it takes and
 what types of output it will generate.
-In essence, this configuration will run the script
+In essence, this configuration will serve a tensorflow BERT model.
-`simple.py` on input data that you can specify.
-To serve this Konduit pipeline you can
+To serve this Konduit pipeline you can just run:
-just run:

 ```shell script
 konduit serve --config yaml/konduit_tensorflow.yaml